We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Store firewood and mulch piles far away from the house’s foundation.
-Bugs and rodents can easily travel between the two environments.
+Bugs can easily travel between the two environments.
 Try to keep at least 30 feet between pile and house, if possible.
+Thank you very mulch.

-What they look like: Segmented black-brown body, three legs (plus two long antennae that can look like legs).
+What they look like: They have a segmented black-brown body and three legs (plus two long antennae that can look like legs).

 Typical ’hood: Pretty much everywhere.

 Home headquarters: They’re fans of nesting in soil next to or under buildings, along sidewalks, or near trees or plants.
 Ants also love warm, damp locations (think between walls, under floors, or near heating system components).

 Fave snacks: Fruits, seeds, nuts, other insects, and sweets.